 So, what’s the right thing to do?
 First of all, consider your business objectives.
 Does the opportunity fit your business model?
 If not, is this a change you should consider?
 If it is, then what will it require in terms of people?
 Will the cost of the hires exceed the profit of the opportunity?
 Simple equation, but, would the deal be more profitable if you could automate it and maintain your current staffing?
 Those are questions we can help you Answer.
 And while you’re at it, be sure to consider what other changes will take place in your business process if you do decide to automate?
 Very often, there are unintended consequences that haven’t been thought through (like higher labor cost per order).

 If you’d like to know more about automating a task, please give us call.
-Don’t forget to check out my new eBook about successful ERP implementations.
 I’d be very interested to hear about tasks that you have automated and what the effect has been on your business.
 Let me know by commenting on this blog.

 To read about a real-world example of how we assisted a client regarding sales order automation, read our complimentary success story here.